 “PE develops pupils’ competence and confidence to take part in a range of physical activities that become a central part of their lives, both in and out of school.
 A high-quality PE curriculum enables all pupils to enjoy and succeed in many kinds of physical activity.
 They develop a wide range of skills and the ability to use tactics, strategies and compositional ideas to perform successfully.
 When they are performing, they think about what they are doing, analyse the situation and make decisions.
 They also reflect on their own and others’ performances and find ways to improve them.”
 National Curriculum for PE – QCA

 Our vision is to teach students to enjoy physical activity and to enable them to strive to achieve their potential in sport.

 We value every child and encourage participation in every activity regardless of ability.
 By offering a huge range of activities we hope we will capture student interest in our subject.
 Extracurricular activities are a vital part of a pupil’s life at Caterham and the opportunities are wide and varied. .

 Caterham High School was awarded sports college status in 2003.
 Since the award, the school has built up a sports partnership of 40 primary schools and eight secondary schools, improving the quality of physical education provision and increasing the opportunities to take part in sporting activities across Redbridge.
 As well as improving the standards of our primary students through specialist staff we also enable our students to gain invaluable leadership skills through coaching these students.
-As the Specialist Sports College in the borough we are in a unique position to use sport to motivate learning not only within our own curriculum area but across the whole school learning environment.

 We believe that through the focus of Physical Education we can: